luizcarloskazuyukifukaya/s3GetTargetDeleteRetentionPeriod/README.md

 You need to install python environment, so please refer to the following repository for details on how to setup.
 [How to setup your environment](https://github.com/luizcarloskazuyukifukaya/s3pythonsamples/blob/main/README.md)

+Once the environment setup is completed, you can execute the Python code like the following:

 ```
 python3 ./s3GetTargetDeleteRetentionPeriod.py
 ```